Kirk Taylor

 Kirk Beecher Taylor is an American actor, acting teacher, and musician with credits in film, television, and stage.
 He is best known for his work in the movies Full Metal Jacket, Death Wish 3, School Daze, The Last Dragon, The Angriest Man in Brooklyn and the Broadway Tour of Five Guys Named Moe.
+His television credits include portraying the prophet Ezekiel in The Chosen and Dr. Morris in Days of Our Lives.

 Early life

-The oldest of five children, Taylor was raised in Bridgeport, Connecticut by Dr. Robert Beecher Taylor and Rose Marie Taylor.
+The oldest of five children, Taylor was raised in Bridgeport, Connecticut, by Dr. Robert Beecher Taylor and Rose Marie Taylor.
 He started performing on stage at Central High School.

 Taylor was the first Black student to become the coveted King of The Barnum Festival, a statewide scholastic and leadership competition.
 He also played in a local R&B group, The Mighty Chain Reaction alongside guitar sensation, Jonathan Dubose Jr.